Walter Driver

 Walter George "Wally" Driver (25 September 1922 – 11 January 1994) was an Australian cricketer.
 He played two first-class cricket matches for Victoria in 1946–47 and four matches for Western Australia in the 1949–50 season.
-Driver toured New Zealand with the Australian team in February and March 1950, but in May 1950 he returned to Melbourne.
+Driver toured New Zealand with the Australian team in February and March 1950, but in May 1950 he returned to Melbourne because he believed the prospects of finding suitable employment were brighter in Melbourne than Perth.
 He did not play first-class cricket again.